10 Things You Need to Know:

 What are you going to do when the fundraiser is over and you need more of our soap?
 That's simple - check us out at ExpeditionSoaps.com to see additional product choices.

 There are two options for your order delivery.
 The final order will be delivered [locally only] to the Fundraising Organization on an agreed upon date and local location, that has been decided prior to the start date of the fundraiser.
 The fundraising organization will then be responsible to get your order delivered directly to each supporter.
 Another option, instead, is that you can select and pay to have your order shipped directly to you.
 This option works great for out of town supporters, as we ship across the USA!
 You will make your delivery choice during checkout, at the time you are placing your order.
 Please know that we do not pay shipping fees.

 3. Are You a Perfectionist?

 We are!
 But even in our quest to make the perfect bar of soap for you, our handmade, cold processed artisan soaps inherently can have small blemishes or dings as a result of the soap making process.
 So, we do not ever guarantee a perfectly smooth sided 3" x 3" x 1" bar.
 Likewise, the bar size and weight will slightly vary, and is approximate on the label, stating ~5oz.
+We aim for a minimum weight of 5oz.
 Lastly, sometimes when our soap batches are prepared, although the ingredients are the exact same as shown here, the colors and/or styling can slightly vary.
 This is the way it goes when soap is prepared by hand, in small batches!